Hendrix-CS/csci150/index.md

 me as the course instructor and facilitator.

-If I am not fulfilling my responsibilities outlined below, you are welcome (and encouraged!) to call me out, perhaps via the [anonymous feedback form](https://docs.google.com/forms/d/e/1FAIpQLScytpXo5uLAoZu_zrVRsL9mbbwSn5PR8izfNBgbgSzO7u6Baw/viewform?usp=sf_link).
+If I am not fulfilling my responsibilities outlined below, you are welcome (and encouraged!) to call me out, perhaps via the anonymous feedback forms here (Prof. Seme) (https://docs.google.com/forms/d/e/1FAIpQLScytpXo5uLAoZu_zrVRsL9mbbwSn5PR8izfNBgbgSzO7u6Baw/viewform?usp=sf_link) and [Dr. Yorgey]((https://forms.gle/YhPgQTq1FHiH71B6A)).
 I will also initiate a conversation if you are not fulfilling yours.
 However, none of us will meet all of the expectations perfectly---me included!---so it's also important that we have grace and patience with one another.